September 8, 2020 Customer Update regarding Cross Border Data Flows

 CrowdStrike is in the business of data protection and closely monitors legal developments.
-CrowdStrike customers can continue to use CrowdStrike’s offerings in compliance with European data protection law after the European Court of Justice’s recent ruling regarding the EU-US Privacy Shield.
-CrowdStrike’s terms already provide customers with GDPR protections and redundant international transfer adequacy mechanisms, including the Standard Contractual Clauses.
+CrowdStrike customers can continue to use CrowdStrike’s offerings in compliance with European and Swiss data protection laws after recent decisions from the European Court of Justice and Swiss Federal Data Protection and Information Commissioner regarding the EU-US and Swiss-US Privacy Shield.
+CrowdStrike’s terms already provide customers with GDPR protections along with redundant international transfer adequacy mechanisms, including the Standard Contractual Clauses.

 CrowdStrike’s Global DPA, incorporating Standard Contractual Clauses, can be found here: https://www.crowdstrike.com/data-protection-agreement/

 CrowdStrike is on a mission to stop breaches.
 We have numerous Offerings, including but not limited to platform and cloud-based security and intelligence subscription services, app store software and integrations, professional services, free community security tools, and more.
 Our Offerings are designed to provide cutting-edge security solutions to our customers.
 We lead the industry in cloud-native crowdsourced security, applying big data analytics in order to detect, contain, and mitigate network intrusions, protect data, assess risk, and identify attackers.
 For more information about CrowdStrike, please see the “About Us” section of our Website at https://www.crowdstrike.com/about-crowdstrike/